Import Users via API and Google Sheets

 Execution Log

 14. You can check the final status of the job by copying/pasting the URL from the log into a new browser window.
-Mostly though you can just switch to your Zendesk agent workspace and locate the new user(s)
+Alternatively, switch to your Zendesk agent workspace and locate the new user(s).

-Zendesk’s UI import is limited in the fields it can import.
-To do a more comprehensive import you can use this script combined with Google Sheets.
-It’s flexible, fairly easy to understand and will save you from purchasing 3rd party tools.
+Zendesk’s UI import is limited in the fields it can handle.
+To do a more comprehensive import, use this script with Google Sheets.
+It’s flexible, easy to follow, and saves you from buying third-party tools.